Here are some things that have happened since last week’s update.

 Short passwords, or passwords using only a small variety of symbols don’t have enough entropy and may be brute forced.
 See here for an overview of password length and how much information entropy it contains.

-Passwords can’t be set to popularly used passwords, such as qwerty, 12345678, or lol123.
-While users are responsible for setting a safe password themselves, the Projectify software should at least make some effort to guide users to choose better passwords.
-Commonly used passwords are used commonly.
+Popularly used passwords, such as qwerty, 12345678, or lol123 are unsafe.
+While users are responsible for setting a safe password themselves, the Projectify registration should at least make some effort to guide users to choose better passwords.
+Users commonly use common passwords.

 I recommend using a reputable password manager to create and manage random passwords.
 You can set long passwords containing non-alphanumeric characters on Projectify without any worries that it the server truncates or rejects it.
 Many websites have frustrating password complexity restrictions that lead users to choosing weak passwords and worsen their security.